By Tim Lambert

 In the mid-19th century, Irish and other immigrants took Halloween customs to the USA.
 Playing pranks such as moving farm animals, removing gates, etc. were common.

 The Irish also hollowed-out turnips and put candles in them.
 In the USA the turnip became a pumpkin.

-In the early 20th-century little attention was paid to Halloween in Britain.
+In the early 20th century little attention was paid to Halloween in Britain.
 However, in the late 20th century the festival of Halloween was revived in Britain with parties becoming popular.
-The American customs of trick or treat and carving pumpkins at Halloween were imported at that time.
+The American customs of trick-or-treating and carving pumpkins at Halloween were imported at that time.
 Today Halloween is a very popular festival both in the USA and in Britain.

-A woman wrote the first story about a mummy returning to life.
-In 1827 Jane Webb wrote a book called The Mummy!
+In 1827 Jane Webb wrote a book about a mummy coming back to life.
+It was called The Mummy!
 A Tale of the Twenty-Second Century.
-The first film about a mummy coming back to life was made in France in 1899.
+The first film about an Egyptian mummy coming back to life was made in France in 1899.
 It was called Robbing Cleopatra’s Tomb.

-In the 16th-century pieces of Egyptian mummy were used as medicine.
+In the 16th century pieces of Egyptian mummies were used as medicine.

 The first English novel about a vampire was The Vampyre by John Polidori, published in 1819.
 It was about an aristocratic vampire.
 Dracula by Bram Stoker was published in 1897.
 The first woman to write a story about vampires was Elizabeth Caroline Grey in 1828.
 She wrote a story called The Skeleton Count or The Vampire Mistress.

 The idea of werewolves is very old.
 The Ancient Greeks and Romans wrote about men who could transform themselves into wolves.
 People also believed in werewolves in the Middle Ages.
 But during the witch trials of the 16th and 17th centuries being a werewolf was punishable by death as it was considered a form of witchcraft.
 The first film about a werewolf was made in 1913.
 It was just called ‘The Werewolf’.